VioletViolaVi/My_Portfolio/README.md

 # My Portfolio

 This is my personal portfolio aimed at showcasing my coding skills.
-I’m currently studying with Code Institute on a Full Stack Web Development course.
-I have completed four separate projects using a variety of frontend and backend coding languages, frameworks and libraries.
+I graduated from Code Institute on a Full Stack Web Development course and achieved a Diploma in Software Development.
+I completed four separate projects, with Code Institute, using a variety of frontend and backend coding languages, frameworks and libraries.
 Such include but are not limited to: HTML5, CSS3, JavaScript, jQuery, Python, Django, Flask, MongoDB, MySQL, Bootstrap, Materialize, etc.

-## Brief overview of projects:
+## Brief overview of Code Institute's projects:

 ### BusyBakes: Project 1